ghartsel/GX-Kernel/content/api.md

 ### DESCRIPTION

-This primitive is the mechanism for an interrupt service routine invoke supervisory state processing.
+This primitive is the mechanism for an interrupt service routine to invoke supervisory state processing.

 This primitive allows the calling interrupt service routine and nested